Hell's Angels (film): Reception

 Hell's Angels received its premiere at Grauman's Chinese Theatre in Hollywood on May 27, 1930.
 All the stars and makers of the film attended, as well as Cecil B. DeMille, Buster Keaton, Gloria Swanson, Dolores del Río, Loretta Young and Grant Withers, Norma Talmadge, Mary Pickford and Douglas Fairbanks, Billie Dove, Joe E. Brown, Joel McCrea, Bebe Daniels, Charles Farrell, Ruth Roland and Ben Bard, Mary Brian, Jackie Coogan, Sally Eilers and Hoot Gibson, Lawrence Tibbett, Sally Blane, Wheeler and Woolsey, Joseph Schildkraut, and Charlie Chaplin with his girlfriend Georgia Hale.
 A program with leather cover was designed for the premiere by famed aviation illustrator Clayton Knight.
 Reviews were universal in acclaim for the flying scenes but the mundane plot and maudlin characterizations were also noted.
 The Hell's Angels screening revealed many traits of pre-code Hollywood.
 In addition to some fairly frank sexuality, there was a surprising amount of adult language (for the time) during the final dogfight sequence, e.g. "son of a bitch", "goddamn it", and "for Christ's sake", along with the words "ass", "hell", and a few uses of "God" in other scenes.

 While Harlow, Lyon and Hall received mixed reviews for their acting, Hughes was praised for his hard work on the filming and aircraft sequences.
-Morduant Hall, reviewer for The New York Times, was especially critical about Harlow's performance, saying, "his film is absorbing and exciting.
+Mordaunt Hall, reviewer for The New York Times, was especially critical about Harlow's performance, saying, "his film is absorbing and exciting.
 But while she is the center of attraction, the picture is a most mediocre piece of work."

 Harlow had top billing on the posters but in the film itself, she was billed third under Lyon and Hall.

 It earned $2.5 million for its backers at the box office, which made it one of the highest grossing sound films of its era, but still slightly less than its $2.8 million production costs.

 Tony Gaudio and Harry Perry were nominated for the Academy Award for Best Cinematography.